density/advent-rs/README.md

-# Advent of Code 2020, in Rust
+# Advent of Code, in Rust